Get involved! Join one or more of the CEMS clubs, organizations and academic honor societies listed below.

 Alternative Energy Racing Organization (AERO)

-AERO is a team that designs and builds open wheel electric and hybrid racecars to compete at an international collegiate competition.
+The Alternative Energy Racing Organization is a student-run team at the University of Vermont that designs and builds electric open-wheel electric and hybrid racecars to compete at Formula Hybrid+Electric, an international collegiate competition.
 We welcome all majors and no prior knowledge or experience is needed.

 Stop by our shop (Votey 118), check out the AERO website, or get in touch with us at uvmaero@gmail.com to learn more.